ferrous-systems/ferrocene-gha-demo/README.md

 The CriticalUp Token you got from the [Ferrocene Customer Portal] must be set in your GitHub repo's Settings.

-- Go to 'Settings' tab of your GitHub repo.
+- Go to the 'Settings' tab of your GitHub repo.
 - Click 'Secrets and variables'.
 - Click 'Actions'.
 - Click 'New repository secret'.